danielfeloiola/book-book/README.md

 A simple web app to track the books that you like

-UPDATE: This app no longer works due to the changes in the Goodreads API
+UPDATE:
+Since Goodreads discontinued their API, the features that required their data are no longer available